Useful information for patients and interested parties

 6. Dealing with impaired sense of smell and taste

-If long haulers cannot smell or taste well or not at all, good oral hygiene is indispensable.
+If long haulers cannot smell or taste well or not at all, good oral hygiene is especially important.
 The teeth should be brushed twice a day and regularly cleaned with floss.
 However, it is also possible to stimulate the olfactory nerves and taste buds in different ways.
 For example, you can carry out a specific smell training.
 For this exercise, you can smell smell-intensive plants and spices such as clove, lemon, cinnamon, peppermint, or eucalyptus, for 20 seconds multiple times a day.
 You can also experiment with new spices or fresh herbs while cooking.
 But be cautious while doing so.
 Herbs and spices can aggravate the symptoms if you suffer from heartburn.

 7. Dealing with problems with memory or concentration

 Problems with concentration and memory rank among the symptoms in Long COVID most frequently voiced by long haulers.
+In such cases the following notes are helpful:

 • If long haulers pursue mentally challenging tasks, they should avoid distraction while doing the task.
 A peaceful environment with less outside noise or environmental stimuli as well as earplugs can be of help here to reduce the noise level.